-Hurley's teams have consistently ranked at the top in team GPA.
+The team has consistently ranked at the top in team GPA.
 In 2009, the women finished with an overall 3.0 GPA, and in 2010, they ended at 3.1.
-Last season, the Saints had the best GPA of all 12 teams at OLLU with a combined 3.11 GPA.
+In 2012, the Saints had the best GPA of all 12 teams at OLLU with a combined 3.11 GPA.

 Hurley has been in the business of soccer and player development for many years.
 His passion for the game goes back to his youth, when he played in youth and adult leagues during his high school years.
 Hurley was a three-year letterman at Harlingen High School, and he received a scholarship to play NCAA Division One Soccer at the University of Texas-Pan American (UTPA) in 1990.